Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 - An iOS device
 	- Minimum iOS 7.0
 	- Minimum iPhone4s
-- A Mac Build Host (For more information, please check out <a href="http://developer.xamarin.com/guides/ios/getting_started/installation/windows/">this guide</a> on how to install Xamarin.iOS on Windows.
+- A Mac Build Host (Windows Only - For more information, please check out <a href="http://developer.xamarin.com/guides/ios/getting_started/installation/windows/">this guide</a> on how to install Xamarin.iOS on Windows.
 - An Apple developer account and your device set up for development: Please check out <a href="http://developer.xamarin.com/guides/ios/getting_started/installation/device_provisioning/">this guide</a> for detailed information.

 The iOS bundle contains the following parts: